AAUW Issues: Health Care

 Medicaid and Medicare

 Medicaid is the national health insurance program for low-income Americans.
 It is a partnership jointly funded by the federal government and states.
 More than 41 million women are enrolled in Medicaid, which accounts for nearly 70 percent of the program’s total adult beneficiaries.
 One out of every 10 women in the United States receives her health care through this program.

 Medicare is the national health insurance program for seniors, though it also covers younger people with certain conditions.
-In 2010–2011, Medicare covered approximately 25 million women, comprising more than 55 percent of all program beneficiaries.
-Women live longer and on average have greater need for the services Medicare covers.
+In 2010–11, Medicare covered approximately 25 million women, comprising more than 55 percent of all program beneficiaries.
+Women live longer than men and on average have greater need for the services Medicare covers.
 For instance, more than 60 percent of enrollees in the prescription drug program are women.

 At their core, Medicaid and Medicare represent two crucial elements of the social safety net.
 They, along with the federal-state State Children’s Health Insurance Program that has covered millions of previously uninsured children since its inception in 1997, are bedrocks of our health care system.
-Americans, especially women, rely heavily on the protections they offer and the services they provide.
-As implementation of health care reform begins, these programs must continue to be maintained and strengthened.
+Americans, especially women, rely heavily on the protections that Medicare and Medicaid offer and the services they provide.
+These programs must continue to be maintained and strengthened.

 King v.
 Burwell

 In 2014, the Supreme Court agreed to hear arguments challenging regulations that made tax credits accessible for enrollees in federally and state-run health care exchanges.
 The plaintiffs in the lawsuit argue that the tax credits should apply only to state exchanges and not to federally run exchanges.
 AAUW joined 67 other organizations in supporting the application of credits to all exchanges, noting that losing access would have significant implications for women’s health and financial standing, as well as the health and well-being of their families.